-That was almost three month ago, and what started as a quick detour through the Balkans has become a long-term experience.
+That was six months ago, and what started as a quick detour through the Balkans has become a long-term experience.

-I’m even picking up a little Albanian here and there, making some friends, and buying fresh produce like a local.
+I’m even picking up a few words of Albanian, making friends with colorful characters, and buying fresh produce like a local.

-You Can Live in Albania One Year Without a Visa
+You Can Live in Albania One Year Without a Residency Visa

 For everyone else, including you cool kids with the EU passports, the normal limit of 90 days applies.

 So finally, we Americans have an advantage somewhere in Europe.

 Renting an Apartment in Albania Is Cheap (Really Cheap)